-One of the strongest remainders of the glorious Mughal influence on India, the Red Fort in Delhi is today not just one of the important tourist attractions of India but also a significant symbol of her democracy.
+A testimony of the glorious Mughal influence on India, the Red Fort in Delhi is today is one of the important tourist attractions.
 The Fort, which was built by the architectural monarch Shah Jahan in 1648, was started in 1639, after which Shah Jahan changed the Mughal capital from Agra to Delhi.
-The history of the Red Fort, is in itself an attraction of Delhi, giving birth to an excellent light and sound show that is housed inside the fort each evening.
 The inauguration of the Fort was in itself an occasion to remember with the main halls of the Fort being draped in rich fabrics brought in from fellow trading countries like China and Turkey.
 Designed by the renowned Mughal architects, Ustad Hamid and Ahmad, the Fort, brings to alive even today, the life of the people of the era.

-Even today a visit to the Red Fort can conjure up images of the lives within the red sandstone walls during the golden age of the Mughals.
-The main point of entry, the Lahore Gate would take the visitor to the Chatta Chowk where the royalty shopped for exquisite jewelry, luxurious fabrics and other delicate artistry, where the sounds of the royal band echoes even to this day.
-The Meena Bazaar, one of the oldest bazaars in existence in the world today, provides the visitors to the fort with a glimpse of the life of the commoners of the period.
+Even today a visit to the Red Fort conjures images of the lives within the red sandstone walls during the golden age of the Mughals.
+The main point of entry, the Lahore Gate leads to the Chatta Chowk where the royalty shopped for exquisite jewelry, luxurious fabrics and other delicate artistry, where the sounds of the royal band echoes even to this day.
+The Meena Bazaar, one of the oldest bazaars in the world today, provides the visitors to the fort with a glimpse of the life of the commoners of the period.
 The elegance and regality of the Red Fort also made it one of the most coveted aspects of a conquest of India in the eyes of foreigners like Nadir Shah, who conquered the fort in 1739, depriving the Fort of a number of its treasures, including the pride of the Mughal Empire, the Peacock Throne.

 Structures in Red Fort